projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 As with the parameter ``i915.domain_plane_owners``, each nibble of ``i915.domain_scaler_owner`` represents the domain id that owns the scaler;
 every nibble (4 bits) represents a scaler and every group of 2 nibbles represents a pipe.
-This is a Service OS only configuration and cannot be modified at runtime.
-Domain ID 0x0 is for the Service OS, the User OS use domain IDs from 0x1 to 0xF.
+This is a Service VM only configuration and cannot be modified at runtime.
+Domain ID 0x0 is for the Service VM, the User VM use domain IDs from 0x1 to 0xF.

-For example, if we set ``i915.domain_scaler_owner=0x021100``, the SOS owns scaler 1A, 2A; UOS #1 owns scaler 1B, 2B; and UOS #2 owns scaler
+For example, if we set ``i915.domain_scaler_owner=0x021100``, the Service VM owns scaler 1A, 2A; User VM #1 owns scaler 1B, 2B; and User VM #2 owns scaler 1C.
-1C.

 i915.enable_hangcheck